Shahdd21/movies-app-backend/README.md

 # Tech Stack
 - Backend: Java, Spring Boot, Spring Security, JWT
 - Database: MySQL
+- Frontend: Angular
+- Security: Password hashing, role-based access control

 # Testing
 - unit tests using Junit and Mockito
 - API testing using Postman

+# How to run
+- The frontend runs at localhost:4200
+- the backend runs at localhost:8080
+- the frontend has functionalities for login and movies navigation
+- all endpoints are available via Postman